oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 2020.01.04 14:46:57 INFO com.oracle.labs.helidon.storefront.resources.StorefrontResource Thread[helidon-1,5,server]: Found 3 items
 ```

-We've got data !
+We've got data!
 Admittedly this is using fake data for now for testing purposes, but it's always a good idea to do that so you have predictable data to run your test cases against (the test data is for now generated using the com.oracle.labs.helidon.storefront.dummy.StockManagerDummy)

 - **Stop** the service by clicking on the square stop button on the console tab

 ![eclipse-stop-console-tab](images/eclipse-stop-console-tab.png)

-Congratulations on creating your first REST API of the lab !
+Congratulations on creating your first REST API of the lab!

 ### Make the reserveStock REST service available
 We've seen how simple it is to make a existing Java method REST enabled and how to use the framework to start up a server for us.
 The next step is to look at how we REST enable a Java method that needs to take parameters from the REST request to do it's processing.